Olanrewaju Fagbohun: Public services

 Fagbohun served as project facilitator and resource person to the British Council and the Nigerian Bar Association.
 He served as a member of committee on Ecology and Environment of the Senate and the National Assembly.
 He served on the Advisory Committee of the Lagos State Environmental Protection Agency and on a Technical Advisory Committee on Environmental Management and Control(Downstream Oil and Gas Sector).

 He was formerly a member of the Lagos State Water Regulatory Commission and member of the expert group for the development of climate change policy and legislation for the Federal Republic of Nigeria.
 He also served as Chair of the Lagos State Local Government Election Petition Tribunal.

 He is the vice chairman of the African Regional Forum of the International Bar Association as well as the regional representative of Africa on Environment Health and Safety Committee of the International Bar Association.
 He is a member of the Board of Trustees of the Lagos Public Interest Law Partnership.

 He has served as external examiner for the award of master and doctorate degree in several universities in Nigeria.
 He has also served as external examiner at the University of Fort Hare, Eastern Cape, South Africa and the University of Amsterdam.

 Research and honour

 Fagbohun's research interest focuses on the area of law and governance, sustainable development, environmental protection, sustainable livelihood and the environmental rights of indigenous groups.

 Since he became a professor, he had supervised several undergraduate and postgraduate students.
 He had published several scholarly articles in reputable academic journal as well as conference abstracts and monograph.

 He co-authored 8 books and he is the author of a book titled The Law of Oil Pollution and Environmental Restoration: A Comparative Review.

 Fagbohun is a receiver of numerous awards and fellowship.
 He is a member of several national and international professional bodies including the International Bar Association.

-On 28 November 2019, Fagbohun was honored by the President of Nigeria, President Muhammadu Buhari with the National Productivity Order of Merit Award (NPOM).
+On 28 November 2019, Fagbohun was honored by the President of Nigeria, President Muhammadu Buhari with the National Productivity Order of Merit (NPOM) Award.
 The event took place at the NAF Conference Center and Suites, Kado, Abuja.